 UPMC Susquehanna recognizes extraordinary nurses

-WILLIAMSPORT –Four UPMC Susquehanna nurses were recently recognized as recipients of the DAISY Award for Extraordinary Nurses.
+WILLIAMSPORT–Five UPMC Susquehanna nurses were recently recognized as recipients of the DAISY Award for Extraordinary Nurses.

 UPMC Susquehanna nurses are honored as DAISY Award winners every quarter.
 Anyone can nominate a nurse for the award including co-workers, patients, patient’s family members, or physicians.
 Nomination forms are available at nursing stations and at UPMCSusquehanna.org/DAISY.

-The DAISY Awards are presented at more than 900 hospitals, both nationwide and internationally.
+The DAISY Awards are currently presented at more than 900 hospitals, both nationwide and internationally.
 Supported by both American Organization of Nurse Executives (AONE) and The American Nurses Credentialing Center Magnet Recognition Program, the DAISY award program is part of the not-for-profit DAISY Foundation based in Glen Ellen, Calif.
 All winners will be highlighted on the DAISY Foundation’s website.